wakkihaya/neurotechjp/src/md/en/blog/morgan-neurotechsf.md

 Currently, NeurotechX has 30 city chapters worldwide, and more than 6,000 people are participating in its Slack.

-For this, we had the opportunity to interview [Morgan Hough](https://www.linkedin.com/in/morgan-g-hough/), the chapter lead at NeurotechX San Francisco.
+This time, we had the opportunity to interview [Morgan Hough](https://www.linkedin.com/in/morgan-g-hough/), the chapter lead at NeurotechX San Francisco.
 We discussed his background in open source software development and the operation of the neurotech community.

 &nbsp;

-## Software development to support scientific research
+## With a passion for software development from an early age, he contributes to the advancement of science

 Morgan entered St.John's College in 1989, and studied liberal arts there.
 However, his original interest in science, plus a visit to Oxford University, led him to want to become a psychiatrist.
-At the time, it was difficult for students from countries with medical schools, such as the United States, to gain admission, so he decided to pursue a post baccalaureate.
+At the time, it was difficult for students from countries with medical schools, such as the United States, to gain admission to enter medical school at Oxford, so he decided to pursue a post baccalaureate.

 In order to take the MCAT test, which was required for psychiatrists, Morgan searched for a university where he could study biology, chemistry, and other subjects necessary for the MCAT, and enrolled at Reed College.
 At Reed College, he enjoyed his introduction to science doing research on crustacean neurobiology.